Application and Fees

 Students accepted into boarding will automatically be accepted into New Plymouth Boys’ High School.
 Enrolment of Year 9 boarding students follows a similar pattern, but the interviews are conducted at NPBHS.

-Students still attending NPBHS at the end of 2021, and wishing to return, do not need to apply for re-enrolment.
+Students still attending NPBHS at the end of the year, and wishing to return, do not need to apply for re-enrolment.
 Completion of the course selection form online is, however, necessary.

 NB: It certainly pays to make advanced bookings if you contemplate entering your son into boarding.
 All parents are asked to carefully read the section on available bursaries and allowances, and to act according to the details given concerning your application.